• Skip to primary navigation

 • Once the pumpkin is ready, remove from the oven and set aside.
 Fry off the onion and ginger in a large soup pan, until the onion is translucent.

-1 brown onion, 2 tbsp fresh ginger
+1 brown onion, 2 tablespoon fresh ginger

 • Add the Thai red curry paste and fry for a few minutes more, until your kitchen is smelling rad.

-4 tbsp Thai red curry paste*
+4 tablespoon Thai red curry paste*

 • Then pop the pumpkin, coconut milk, stock and lemongrass into the pan, and stir well.